-Submission of Assignments: Please hand in your essays directly to your tutor or instructor if possible.
+Submission of Assignments: Please hand in your assignments directly to the instructor.
 If it is not possible to do so, a daytime drop box is available in SS320; a date stamp is provided for your use.
 A night drop box is also available for after-hours submission.
 Assignments will be removed the following morning, stamped with the previous day's date, and placed in the instructor's mailbox.